-2.2.
-Trade Balance and Coverage of Imports by Exports
+2.2 Trade Balance and Coverage of Imports by Exports

-One of the important trade pattern and performance indicators is trade balance.
+One of the important trade pattern indicators is trade balance.
 Its ratio with GDP would give reflection about dependence for development on foreign aid or external income other than exports of goods.
-Better view of export import relation is indicated by normalized trade balance.
 Our data suggest that every year the government has been incurring trade deficit of around 7500 Million Dollars.
 Trade deficit has escalated from 1733 Million Dollars in 1981-85 to 7486 Million Dollars in 2006-2010 i.e. escalated by 27.5% per period.
 Average annual growth of trade deficit has increased highly in the period 2001-05 and 2006-10 as compared to negative growth rate in the period of 1996-2000.
 It is observed that proportion of trade deficit to GDP has got stabilized at high figure of 8% in all the periods.
-However,, import coverage ratio has increased significantly from 32% in 1972-80 to 66% in 2006-2010, i.e. more than double (Fig.2).
-Import coverage level of Bangladesh is far behind India and Bhutan but better than Nepal and is comparable with Pakistan and Srilanka .
+However, import coverage ratio has increased significantly from 32% in 1972-80 to 66% in 2006-2010, i.e. more than double (Fig.2).
+Import coverage level of Bangladesh is far behind India and Bhutan but comparable with Pakistan and Srilanka.

-III.
-Composition Pattern and Growth of Exports of Bangladesh by Commodities and Countries
+3. Composition Pattern and Growth of Exports of Bangladesh by Commodities and Countries

-3.1.
-Structure of Exports of Commodities of Bangladesh
+3.1 Structure of Exports of Commodities of Bangladesh